mingshuostat/mingshuostat.github.io/_pages/about.md

 Hello!
 Welcome to my academic homepage and photography gallery.

-This is Mingshuo, currently a fifth-year Ph.D.
-Candidate in Statistics at UC Davis.
-I have been extremely fortunate to be advised by Professor [Hao Chen](https://anson.ucdavis.edu/~haochen/index.html) and Professor [Miles Lopes](https://anson.ucdavis.edu/~melopes/).
+I am currently a Postdoctoral Scholar at Stanford University, where I work with [Lu Tian](https://statistics.stanford.edu/people/lu-tian).
+I received my Ph.D. in Statistics from the University of California, Davis in 2026, where I was fortunate to be advised by Professor [Hao Chen](https://anson.ucdavis.edu/~haochen/index.html) and Professor [Miles Lopes](https://anson.ucdavis.edu/~melopes/).
 I am also grateful to the senior collaborator and close friend [Doudou Zhou](https://doudouzhou.github.io/) for his encouragement.
 Before my Ph.D. studies, I earned my B.S. in Statistics from Southern University of Science and Technology in 2021.

 My research focuses on high-dimensional methodology and theory.
 Recently, I am working on some transfer learning and causal inference problems.
 You can check my papers [here](https://mingshuostat.github.io/publications/).
 I am always open to collaborations and excited to explore new research directions.
 Please feel free to reach out if you’re interested in working together!